-Now ED probes firm in which EC Lavasa's son is director
+Now ed probes firm in which ec ashok lavasas son is director

 The Enforcement Directorate (ED) has begun an investigation under Foreign Exchange Management Act (FEMA) against Abir Lavasa, son of Election Commissioner Ashok Lavasa, and the company in which he is a director for alleged violation of foreign exchange laws.
 Sources said the ED is looking at the Rs 7.25 crore raised by Nourish Organic Foods Pvt Ltd in March 2019 from Saama Capital, a Mauritius-based India-focused early-stage investor.